Whitchurch-Stouffville: Provincial

 At the provincial level Whitchurch–Stouffville is in the Markham-Stouffville electoral district.
 Since 2018 this riding has been represented at the Legislative Assembly of Ontario by Paul Calandra, a member of the governing Progressive Conservative Party of Ontario.

 Federal

-At the federal level Whitchurch–Stouffville is in the riding of Markham—Stouffville.
-Since the federal election of October 2019, the riding has been represented by Helena Jaczek, former Minister of Community and Social Services in Ontario.
+At the federal level Whitchurch–Stouffville is in the ridings of Markham—Stouffville and York—Durham.
+Since the federal election of October 2019, Markham—Stouffville has been represented by Helena Jaczek, former Minister of Community and Social Services in Ontario.
+Beginning from the federal election of April 2025, the town is also represented by Jacob Mantle of the Conservative Party of Canada.

 Geography and environment

 The greatest portion of Whitchurch–Stouffville lies on the Oak Ridges Moraine.
 The moraine consists of knobby hills between 290 and 373 meters above sea level of irregularly bedded layers of unconsolidated sand and gravel (built-up glacial debris) deposited by the meltwater of the Wisconsin glacier some twenty-five thousand to ten thousand years ago.
 In a few cases the retreating glacier left behind and buried huge blocks of ice which, when melted, created deep, water-filled depressions known as kettle lakes.
 Preston Lake, Van Nostrand Lake and Musselman Lake are three such examples.

 The boundaries of Whitchurch–Stouffville contain a watershed divide.
 Streams and rivers at the top of the Oak Ridges Moraine flow northward into the Lake Simcoe basin, part of the Lake Huron watershed.
 The southern sections (south of Bloomington Road) make up the headwaters of the Rouge River and Duffins Creek, both of which flow into the Lake Ontario basin.
 These headwaters include many smaller streams and creeks throughout southern Whitchurch–Stouffville.
 Their identification and protection, plus reforestation in these area, has been identified as urgent for rebuilding water-capacity in the Rouge River watershed which can off-set the worst environmental impacts (e.g., flash flooding, erosion and ground water contamination) of rapid urbanization.
 The heavily wooded Vivian Infiltration Area is an environmentally significant hydrological infiltration area that contributes groundwater to the Oak Ridges aquifer complex.

 The northwestern corner of Whitchurch–Stouffville is outside the moraine and is part of the Schomberg Lake plain, an ancient lake-bed overlain by silts and fine sands.
 The soil formed over the former lake-bed is well-drained, arable farmland.

 The southernmost portion of Whitchurch–Stouffville west of Highway 48 lies below the moraine and is a clay-loam till plain.

 Tree species native to Whitchurch–Stouffville include: American Mountain Ash, Balsam Fir, Bitternut Hickory, Black Cherry, Black Spruce, Bur Oak, Eastern Hemlock, Eastern White Cedar, Peachleaf Willow, Pin Cherry, Red Oak, Red Maple, Red Pine, Shagbark Hickory, Silver Maple, Sugar Maple, Tamarack, Trembling Aspen, White Birch, White Oak, White Pine and White Spruce.
 In 2012, Whitchurch–Stouffville's forest cover was 28.9%.